liamvdm2/prince-pres/README.md

-# PrincePress - Your Ultimate Anime Bookstore
+# PrincePress - Stories more unique than the contrast of black on white.

 PrincePress is a web application developed by three passionate frontend developers.
-It allows users to search for anime books and find out where they can purchase them.
-The platform also provides a space for users to register, log in, and leave their own reviews and comments on the books they've read.
+It introduces users to Light Novels and Manga that convey stories that will take you on a one-of-a-kind journey.
+The web-platform itself provides a space for users to dive into these stories and leave their own reviews and comments on the books they've read after creating their very own account by registering.

 ## Features

-* **Anime Book Search**: Users can search for anime books using various filters.
+* **Explore Stories:** Find the stories that intrigue you or get into the seasons mood by exploring the seasonal favorites!
+Find Light Novels & Manga filtered by their genre to your choice.
-* **Buy Locations**: Once a book is found, users can see where they can purchase it.
+* **Various Purchase Locations**: You're not limited to one point of purchase.
+We provide multiple access points to our stories.
+Reading them on paper or digitally is up to your choice!
-* **User Registration and Login**: Registered users can leave their own reviews and comments on the books.
+* **User Registration and Login**: After registering, users can update their profile, leave their own reviews and comments on the books they read and obtain achievements this way.

 ## Technologies Used